buddemat/elasticsearch-queries/dumping-indices.md

   bulk_max_size: 0
   compression_level: 9
 ```
+Since Filebeat adds custom fields, we drop those.
+The `@timestamp` field cannot be dropped.

 In order to use this configuration in the docker container, we need to adjust the file's permissions as follows, otherwise an error will occur (`Exiting: error loading config file: config file ("filebeat.yml") can only be writable by the owner but the permissions are "-rw-rw-r--"`):
 ```